 In Minnesota, it is a defense to a DWI charge to prove that you consumed alcohol after driving and you can demonstrate that the test result would have been below the legal limit but for the post-driving consumption.
 To preserve this defense, you actually have to consent to a blood, breath, or urine test at the police station–if you refuse, this defense is not available.

 Residual Mouth Alcohol

 The Minnesota Bureau of Criminal Apprehension recommends that an individual be placed under observation for 15 to 20 minutes before submitting to a breath test at the law enforcement center.
 The purpose of this observation period is to ensure the person taking the test does not trap mouth alcohol, which can produce an artificially high reading.
 Mouth alcohol can be trapped in a variety of ways, such as belching, burping, hiccupping, or regurgitating.
 If the officer does not watch for these issues, the validity of the test result can be proven unreliable.

 This blog presented just a few of the defenses that are raised in DWI cases.
 To properly analyze whether you can beat your DWI charges, your best bet is to contact a lawyer right away.

-Grant Borgen of Bird, Jacobsen & Stevens, P.C. handles DWI cases and is always available for a free consultation.
+Grant Borgen of Bird, Stevens & Borgen, P.C. handles DWI cases and is always available for a free consultation.